tarcisio-marinho/GonnaCry/README.md

 GonnaCry is a linux Ransomware that encrypt all user files.

-There is two versions of the Ransomware Code: C and Python.
+There is two versions of the Ransomware Code: <a href="https://github.com/tarcisio-marinho/GonnaCry/tree/master/C">C</a> and <a href="https://github.com/tarcisio-marinho/GonnaCry/tree/master/Python">Python</a>.

 **How this ransomware works:**